Chiogros/YouTube-connectors-for-GDataStudio/README.md

 ## Get access token
 1. Check [this video](https://www.youtube.com/embed/DvjnoTJe9NM?start=407&end=576)
-2. Use it to fill your connector credentials
+2. Use API key to fill your connector credentials

 ## How to create a new YouTube connector
 First, copy Channels-data connector as template.